 The last open index

-Microsoft killed the Bing Search API last summer after announcing the retirement in May.
+Microsoft killed the Bing Search API in the summer of 2025 after announcing the retirement that May.
 Google has never offered a general-purpose search API.
 Its Programmatic Search Engine product covers only a narrow slice of the web and blocks most AI-related use cases.
 Neither company gives developers the kind of broad, queryable web index that AI applications depend on for grounding and retrieval-augmented generation.

 That leaves Brave.
 It runs an independent index of 30 billion pages, refreshed by more than 100 million page updates daily, and handles 50 million consumer searches per day.
 The company says its API "already powers the vast majority of the world's largest AI LLM companies."
 Over 200,000 developers signed up after the OpenClaw release alone.